pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "Look back over the past, with its changing empires that rose and fell, and you can foresee the future too."
 --Marcus Aurelius

-"Be like the cliff againsts which the wave continually break; but it stands firm and tames the fury of the waters around it."
+"Be like the cliff against which the waves continually break; but it stands firm and tames the fury of the waters around it."
 --Marcus Aurelius

 "That which is really beautiful has no need of anything; not more than law, not more than truth, not more than benevolence or modesty."